alvaroyurrita/vscode-crestron-splus/UML/AutoComplete/AutoCompleRules.md

     * After a Parenthesis or a Comma
         * Parameter Keyword modifier (and then Parameter Keywords after space)
         * Keyword Type
+    * If function is RegisterDelegate provide
+        * first Parameter: All APIs Static Classes, All Program Instance Classes
+        * Second Parameter: All Static Class, or Instance Class, Variables filtered by delegateProperty modifier
+        * Third Parameter: nothing (eventual todo: provide functions with the same signature as the second parameter, or provide squigly line to create a placeholder)
+    * If function is RegisterEvent
+        * first Parameter: All APIs Static Classes, All Program Instance Classes
+        * Second Parameter: All Static Class, or Instance Class, events filtered by eventhandler modifier
+        * Third Parameter: nothing (eventual todo: provide functions with the same signature as the second parameter, or provide squigly line to create a placeholder)

 ## When Inside a Structure Block
 * Variable Storage Modifiers (and then Variable Types after space)